 If the trust has business income

-If the trust has business income - for example it owns property to let - you must keep the business records for five more years after the normal filing deadline of 31 January.
+If the trust has business income, you must keep the business records for 5 years after the filing deadline of 31 January.

 - 15 months after the date you sent the return in

-- 5 years after the normal 31 January filing deadline if they are business records
+- 5 years after the deadline, if they are business records

 If HMRC starts a check

-You may need to keep your records for longer than the dates above if a check has already been started.
-In this case you’ll need to keep your records until HMRC writes and tells you they’ve finished the check.
+You may need to keep your records for longer if a check has already been started.
+You’ll need to keep them until HMRC tells you the check is finished.

 If your records are lost or destroyed